coschain/cos-sdk-go/README.md

 fmt.Println(res.Invoice)
 ```

+All supported kinds of transactions are listed in the [account.go](account/account.go).

 ### Query

 Contentos provides with rich information of the blockchain.
 All of these can be retrieved by `Wallet`'s query methods.